Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Discussion

+First, the scaling factor to $v^+_{b|c,m}$, introduced to amplify multiple events, was found experimentally.
+The authors conducted numerous 1D experiments to get a better understanding of the effect of the scaling factor, and found that the scaled $v^+_{b|c,m}$ should not exceed the maximum amplitude in $v^+_{b|c,0}$, in order to maintain a stable result, with as a rule of thumb the amplitudes preferably staying below 80\% of this maximum.
+Due to these nuances it is always advised to obtain the results without any multiple enhancement first, and only make an effort to improve the results with multiple enhancement after this initial result is achieved.

 A second point of discussion is the order of operations used to isolate the target response.
-In theory it does not matter whether the underburden is removed before or after overburden removal.
+In theory, it does not matter whether the underburden is removed before or after overburden removal.
 Numerical experiments indeed showed that removing the underburden before the overburden is also a viable approach to isolate the target response, by first retrieving $R_{ab}$ from a MDD of $v^{\pm}_{ab|c}$ and then $R_b$ from $U^{-,\pm}_{a|b}$.
 However, the previously discussed multiple enhancements are no longer available when the method is applied in this order, because the MDD of the focusing functions would be applied before the MDD of the Green's functions that require proper scaling.
 Therefore, it was decided to start with overburden elimination followed by removal of the underburden.

 Third, the method is designed to use as little a priori information as possible, needing solely three prerequisites: the baseline reflection response ($R_{abc}$), the monitor reflection response ($\bar{R}_{abc}$) and a smooth version of the baseline velocity model.
 The smooth velocity model is used to approximate the two-way travel time between the surface and the focal depth.
-The same model can be used for both the baseline and monitor reflection response, because it is assumed that the velocity changes in the medium are relatively small.
-Additionally, the extrapolated Marchenko functions are also less sensitive to velocity variations compared to regular functions.
-If the velocity changes are larger, a separate model is required to isolate the target zone from the monitor reflection response.
+The same model can be used for both the baseline and monitor reflection response because it is assumed that the velocity changes in the medium are relatively small.
+When the velocity changes are large, a separate velocity model is required to isolate the target zone from the monitor reflection response, but the application of the method would not change otherwise.

+In this work the time shifts are retrieved by a simple cross-correlation method.
+Instead of cross-correlation, a waveform-based or other method could be used to possibly improve the accuracy of the time shift results further. \citet{RP4Dshifts} give a comprehensive overview of the different available methods to calculate time shifts.

 Next, the primary results before the target zone isolation already match the actual results quite closely, and only minor deviations due to overburden effects are present (i.e. the parts where $\Delta t \ > \ 0ms$).
 However, these results indirectly benefit from the isolated result, because the windows, which are used to identify the primaries, are selected from the isolated results (\autoref{fig:Windows}C).
 Moreover, previous results by \citet{vanIJsseldijk2021} show that the correlations from $R_{abc}$ are insufficient to get accurate time differences in less complex models with overburden events interfering with the primaries.